-A DOI-minting process done by ICOS Carbon Portal database shows that ICOS-originated papers (Figure 8) have the potential to be widely cited (Figure 9).
+A DOI-minting process done by ICOS Carbon Portal database shows that ICOS-originated papers (Figure 8) have the potential to be widely cited

+(Figure 9).
 The DOIs are a rather new development in data use, and thus not yet as widely used as ICOS would hope for.

 From the figures, however, it is evident that the publication and citation trends of ICOS data go strongly upwards, demonstrating the increasing use of ICOS data in science.
-In addition, possibly because 64 of the breadth of ICOS' coverage of oceanic, atmospheric and land-based observations, ICOS-originated publications cover a large number (189) of journals, of which the top 10 are depicted in Figure 10.
-While this is good for exposure, it prohibits effective measurement of ICOS' impact.
+In addition, possibly because of the breadth of ICOS' coverage of oceanic, atmospheric and land-based observations, ICOS-originated publications cover a large number of journals.While this is good for visibility, it hinders the effective measurement of ICOS' impact.